grey-c00/dark_room/interview_questions/C++/stl_functions.md

 it = cars.end() - 1;

 ```

+- Use `std::distance(itr1, itr2)` to find the number of elements between two iterators.
+  - Time complexity of this operation
+    - For Random-Access Iterators (Used by: std::vector, std::deque, arrays), we can directly subtract the iterators, which is O(1).
+    - For Bidirectional / Forward / Input Iterators (Used by: std::set, std::map, std::list, std::unordered_set, etc.), Cannot subtract directly, hence time complexity is O(n)

 #### Why do we say "point"?

 Iterators are like "pointers" in that they "point" to elements in a data structure rather than returning values from them.
 They refer to a specific position, providing a way to access and modify the value when needed, without making a copy of it.
 For example: